-The halo and horn effect influences our judgements.
-We recognize one good or bad trait in a person, and we assume them to be good or bad as a whole,
+The halo and horn effect influences our judgement.
+We recognize one good or bad trait in a person, and thus we assume them to be good or bad as a whole,

 Do you think you judge people with logic and without bias?
-Have you noticed yet how the halo and horn effect impact your interactions?
+Have you noticed yet how the halo and horn effect impacts your interactions?

-We all know that first impressions are very, very important.
+We all know that first impressions are very important.
 It is often the first impression of a person that ends up deciding the entire course and nature of our relationship with them.
-This ranges from getting into a high school clique to even acing an interview.
+This ranges from getting into a high school clique to acing (or botching) an interview.

-But is relying on first impressions too misleading?
-Are we assigning people halos and horns based on some noticeable quality, and then stubbornly and illogically basing our entire character judgment off that?
+However, is relying on first impressions too misleading?
+Are we assigning people halos and horns based on some noticeable quality, and then stubbornly and illogically basing our entire character judgment on that?

 Recommended Video for you:

-The Halo and horn effects are kinds of cognitive biases.
+The halo and horn effects are types of cognitive biases.
 A cognitive bias is an error in thinking that happens because we subconsciously misinterpret information.

 The world around us is complex.
-It would take a lot of time for us to gather and process all the information necessary to arrive at decisions backed by logic and rationality.
-The time and the information needed for this simply may not be available.
-So we fall back on assumptions- these unconscious biases- that we have in place, to make quick decisions.
+It would take a lot of time for us to gather and process all the information necessary to arrive at decisions that are only backed by logic and rationality.
+The time and the information needed for this simply may not be available, so we fall back on assumptions—unconscious biases that we have in place—to make quick decisions.

-The halo and horn phenomenon refers to us making judgemental errors based on some noticeable characteristic in a person.
-It was brought to attention in a 1920 study by Edward Thorndike.
+The halo and horn phenomenon refers to us making judgmental errors based on a single noticeable characteristic in a person.
+It was first noted and documented in a 1920 study by Edward Thorndike.

 Thorndike’s study involved corporate employees.
 It found high and even correlations between estimates of traits like intelligence, skill, reliability, physical traits, character, and so on.
 These judgments were considered to be colored by a generalization of people as either good or bad.

-To put it simply, we notice one good thing about them, and we assume them to be good at other things too.
-We notice one bad thing about them, and we assume them to be bad at other things too.
+To put it simply, we notice one good thing about an individual, and then we assume them to be “good” regarding other things too.
+On the other hand, if we notice one bad thing about them, we assume them to be bad when it comes to other things.
 We take one trait and make it the ‘halo’ or the ‘horn,’ and root all further judgments on that.

-These good and bad traits that we notice don’t have to be objectively good or bad things, they only have to seem that way to your subconscious brain.
-It may be fueled by damaging stereotypes that even we ourselves do not condone.
-It may be based on some superstition that we know is irrational.
+These good and bad traits that we notice don’t have to be objectively good or bad things; they only have to seem that way to your subconscious brain.
+This may be fueled by damaging stereotypes that even we ourselves do not condone.
+It also may be based on some superstition that we know is irrational.

-When we don’t have sufficient information about something, our brain attempts to fill in the details by connecting it with what we do now.
-The tricky part is that it’s very hard to tell the difference between what we know to be true and what we assumed to be true.
+When we don’t have sufficient information about something, our brain attempts to fill in the details by connecting it with what we do know.
+The tricky part is that it’s very hard to tell the difference between what we know to be true and what we assume to be true.
 It’s very hard to even recognize that we’ve made any assumptions at all.

 The Halo Effect

-Say we are meeting a person for the first time.
+Imagine that we’re meeting a person for the first time.
 They are well dressed and well-groomed.
-We see and recognize that positive trait.
-But then, based on this, we somehow make an assumption that that person also possesses other positive characteristics.
-For instance, that they are wealthy and competent.
+We see and recognize that positive trait, but then, based on this, we somehow make an assumption that the person also possesses other positive characteristics.
+For instance, we might subconsciously assumed that they are wealthy and competent.

 Not only do we think more positively of them, but we also tend to overlook their negative traits.
-If we first perceive them as competent, then a small misstep on their part would be forgiven more easily.
-Even though, keep in mind, they might have done nothing to earn the tag of competence in the first place.
+If we first perceive them as competent, then a small misstep on their part would be forgiven more easily, even though, keep in mind, they might have done nothing to earn that tag of competence in the first place.

 This is the halo effect.
 The halo effect, particularly in relation to attractiveness, boils down to “what is beautiful is good.”
-Studies have shown that physically attractive people are assumed to have a better personality, and be more competent and successful.
+Studies have shown that physically attractive people are assumed to have a better personality, be more competent and be more successful.